jonnew/cyclops/MANUAL.md

 \newpage

 ## Quality Control Procedure
-The following procedure is to be performed on boards purchased from an external vendor and sold in a kit or fully assembled state.
+The following procedure can be performed on boards purchased from an external vendor to ensure functionality.

-Board Serial Number:
-Date:
-Initials:

 #### Setup
 - Insert alligator clip across power switch solder points